boltlessengineer/tet-rs/README.md

-# Tetries made with Rust
+# Tetris made with Rust

 ## TODOs